justbriang/local-docker-go-environment/README.md

 Having spun up your docker containers, you can access your phpmyadmin dashboard on `localhost:8080`.

-Credentials for the mariadb setup can be found on the docker-compose yml file, under `gomysql`
+Credentials for the mariadb setup can be found on the docker-compose yml file, under `go-mysql`

 ## Issues